charlesfinney/00_Achievement_Algorithm/README.md

 Writing = crypto Blogging | our own Pneuma token Whitepaper

 ## An interchangable Roadmap
-_No matter who, we all could use the same templates and guides from whatever idea to achievement_
+_No matter who, we all could use similar templates and guides from whatever idea to final achievement_
 Resume and/or resreach website (make templates)
-Read or Learn (example solidity course, Pluralsight) Corresponding Conferences,Meetups and groups (list meetups, entrepreneur environment) writing based on what you have learned and/or reaseached (whitepaper & business plan) Crowdfunding, Implementation etc.
+Read or Learn (example solidity course, Pluralsight)
+Corresponding Conferences,Meetups and groups (list meetups, entrepreneur environment)
+writing based on what you have learned and/or reaseached (whitepaper & business plan)
+Crowdfunding, Implementation etc.

 <img src="https://github.com/charlesfinney/to_be_named_integrated_process/blob/master/readme/thinking.jpg" alt="systems thinking">

 ### Ridiculous Example:
 #### autonomous robotic classroom
 1. robotic driving classroom write one page research paper setup repository/webpage + CV webpage